 [6.
 Deleted in Gazette 7 Mar 2008 p.
 750.]

-7. Fare schedule to be displayed
+7. Fare schedule etc. to be displayed in taxis

 (1) Where a vehicle is being operated as a taxi the driver, the plate holder, the operator and the person providing the taxi dispatch service involved, if any, shall ensure that the fare schedule is displayed in an approved position from where it is clearly visible from the outside of the front passenger window and from the front passenger seat.